euvl/vue-notification/README.md

 ### Position

-You can position the component on the screen, using the `position` prop:
+Position the component on the screen using the `position` prop:

 ```vue
 <notifications position="bottom right"/>